mottaquikarim/pycontent/content/topics/dicts.md

 # ('Taq', ['teacup pig','cat','cat'])
 ```

-We'll learn *WHY* this is useful in the next section on loops!
+We'll learn *WHY* this is useful in the next section on iterating through dicts with loops!

-## Built-in Operators for Manipulating Dicts
+## Methods for Modifying Dicts

 Just like lists, you can edit, analyze, and format your dicts.
 Some work the same for dicts and lists such as `len()` -- that will give you the number of key/value pairs in the dict.
 However, adding, deleting, and updating data requires a little more detail for dicts than for lists.